Day Old Welsummer Baby Chicks

 When someone says the word “rooster,” there’s a good possibility that you picture a Welsummer.
 The rooster on the Kellog’s Cornflakes box - whose name is Cornelius - is a Welsummer.

-Production: Welsummer hens lay about 160 eggs per year, making these birds a good dual purpose breed for the small flock keeper.
+Production: Welsummer hens lay about 160 dark brown eggs per year, making these birds a good dual-purpose breed for the small flock keeper.

 History: This breed was first imported into the US in the early 20th century, and was accepted into the British standards in 1930.
 The wait was longer here; the American Poultry Association did not include the Welsummer in its Standard of Perfection until 1991.